-- Our work with Strengthening Early Learning Opportunities (SELO) Ministry of Education contracts is primarily focussed from Taumarunui to the far North.
+1. Our work with Strengthening Early Learning Opportunities (SELO) Ministry of Education contracts.

-- Our private strand offers specifically designed programmes tailored to support the aspirations of each setting including:
+2. Our private strand (private in-centre support) offering specifically designed programmes tailored to support the aspirations of each setting including:

 Our professional development programmes build long-term, sustainable, relationships with early childhood education centres and the teachers and leaders working within them.
 From in-centre work to research support, our goal is for our facilitators to work closely alongside teachers in early childhood settings, supporting them in their professional learning and helping them extend their knowledge while improving learning outcomes for children.